-- Explain the risks that come with your financial decisions - Explore trade-offs that you might need to make between risk and return in order to achieve your financial goals - Help choose the most suitable investment strategy in line with your agreed level of risk tolerance and capacity for loss.
+- Explain the risks that come with your financial decisions - your financial goals - Help choose the most suitable investment strategy in line with your agreed level of risk tolerance and capacity for loss.

 Your risk tolerance and capacity for loss may change over time so it is important that it is regularly reviewed.